OpenAcousticDevices/EFM32-Flash/README.md

 From Node.js or Python the command line tool can be called as a child process.

-### Windows ###

-On Windows 7, you must manually install the driver using EFM32-Cdc.inf file included in this repository.
-Later versions of Windows will automatically use an appropriate USB CDC serial port driver.

 ### Linux ###

 By default, Linux prevents writing to certain types of USB devices such as the AudioMoth.
 To use this application you must first navigate to `/lib/udev/rules.d/` and create a new file (or edit the existing file) with the name `99-audiomoth.rules`: